toku463ne/goLogAnalyzer/README.md

 ## Overview
 Find log records which are rare.

-Once you run this tool, the result will be saved and next time the tool will start analyzation from where it finished the last time.
+If you specify a datadir, the result will be saved, and next time the tool will start analyzation from where you finished.

 ## Installation
 ```